shunta0213/textlint-rule-period-endof-equation/README.md

 ## What it checks

-This rule enforces periods at the end of LaTeX math environments:
+This rule enforces punctuation at the end of LaTeX math environments:

 - Display math: `$$...$$`
 - Display math: `\[...\]`